AshforthM/AshforthM/README.md

 ## Hello :wave:
-I'm <a href="https://github.com/AshforthM">@AshforthM</a>, Software Development student looking for new projects
-Currently working on Flutter and React applications.
-Always interested in learning new languages and frameworks!
+I'm <a href="https://github.com/AshforthM">@AshforthM</a>, Software Developer primarily working on cross-platform mobile applications using Flutter.
+Experienced with .NET/C# and occasional user of JS.
+Always interested in learning something new!

 ### Development Experience with: